Are you looking for something quirky to do in the Pacific Northwest? Check out these 7 unique places to visit in Oregon that are fascinating!

 6. Harts Cove

-Hiking on the coast of Oregon is a breathtaking experience.
-The Harts Cove trail offers some amazing views, especially during sunset when you can take in all those gorgeous colors from the sea and sky!
+Hiking on the Oregon coast is a breathtaking experience.
+The Harts Cove trail offers amazing views, especially at sunset, when you can take in all those gorgeous colors from the sea and sky!

-This 5.4 miles out and back hike will have you breezing through a verdant forest filled with centuries-old trees, open meadows dotted by wildflowers, or gawk-worthy ocean views!
+This 5.4-mile out-and-back hike will have you breezing through a verdant forest filled with centuries-old trees, open meadows dotted by wildflowers, and gawk-worthy ocean views!

-Once reaching the end of this trail in Harts Cove Oregon there is some serious eye candy when it comes to seeing all that nature has provided for us here at such an incredible place.
+Once you reach the end of this trail in Harts Cove, Oregon, you will be treated to some serious eye candy when it comes to seeing all that nature has provided for us here in such an incredible place.
+It’s a paradise for outdoor enthusiasts looking for both beauty and tranquility.

-It’s no wonder why vacationers come from near and far just so they can enjoy these breathtaking sights too.
+It’s no wonder vacationers come from near and far to enjoy these breathtaking sights.

 Where to Stay Near Harts Cove